odarriba/docker-supervisord/README.md

 stdout_logfile=/path/to/console.out.log
 ```

+If your paths and permissions are correct, the program should start as a service the next time you run the container.

 If you want to learn more about `supervisord`, you can check this [link](https://www.digitalocean.com/community/tutorials/how-to-install-and-manage-supervisor-on-ubuntu-and-debian-vps)

+**Note:** It is very important that your program **must not run in daemon mode.** the reason is that `supervisord` will take this like an exit of the program and will launch it again in loop.
+### Running containers using this image
+Note that this image `CMD` is the bash console, so you have to run it with `-i -t` params to allow an interactive session.

+But if you change the command run at startup, you would probably not have to do this, it is up to you.
 ## System updates

 The image's operating system (Ubuntu 14.04) is **up to date until the day of the last image build.**